Therapy for Anxiety

 Relationships have been few and far between.
 Sally either tries too hard to get people to like her or acts like she doesn’t care – and ends up alone.

 Life doesn’t have to be this way!
 Therapy for social anxiety can make being around people easier.
-There are techniques for calming yourself down that don’t involve drugs.
+There are techniques for calming yourself down and ways make talking to people easier.

 Anxiety is often very difficult to overcome on your own.
 There are proven strategies that we can use to make your life easier and more enjoyable.
-Call me at (720) 315-0123 or fill out the contact form to start therapy!
+Call me, Hans J Sieber, MC, LPC, at (720) 315-0123 or fill out the contact form to start therapy!